Elvira Nabiullina: Early life and education

 Nabiullina was born in Ufa, Bashkir ASSR, on 29 October 1963 into an ethnic Tatar family.
 Her father, Sakhipzada Saitzadayevich, was a driver, while her mother, Zuleikha Khamatnurovna, was a factory manager.
-Nabiullina graduated from school No. 31 of Ufa as an excellent pupil.
-She graduated from Moscow State University in 1986.
+Nabiullina graduated from school No. 31 of Ufa, followed by the Moscow State University Faculty of Economics in 1986.
 In subsequent years, she was selected for the 2007 Yale World Fellows program.